MV Sam Laud

-M/V Sam Laud is a diesel-powered Lake freighter owned and operated by the American Steamship Company.
+M/V Sam Laud is a diesel-powered Lake freighter owned by the American Steamship Company now a part of the Rand Logistics, Inc. and operated by Grand River Navigation.
 This vessel was built in 1975 at Bay Shipbuilding Company, Sturgeon Bay, Wisconsin and included self-unloading technology.

-The ship is 634 feet 10 in long and 68.1 feet wide, with a carrying capacity of 24,300 tons (at midsummer draft), limestone, gypsum, coal or iron ore.
+The ship is 634 feet 10 in long and 68.1 feet wide, with a carrying capacity of 24,300 tons (at midsummer draft), iron ore pellets, coal, limestone, and gypsum.

 History

 The ship was built for American Steamship in 1975 and named for GATX's former chairman, Sam Laud (1896-1963).
 GATX had just acquired American Steamship in 1973.
-In service as of 02/14/2022.
 The ship can be briefly seen during the opening credits for the 1989 film Major League.
+The ship is currently bareboat chartered to a third-party freight carrier.